 BSc (Hons), MSc

-My role within the Centre for Rehabilitation Research in Oxford (part of NDORMS) involves providing assistance to Professor Sallie Lamb and the wider group, including financial planning and management, reporting, communications, and study administration.
-I support our work with the Oxford Collaboration for Leadership in Applied Health Research and Care (CLAHRC) and the Oxford Musculoskeletal Biomedical Research Unit (BRU).
+My role within the Centre for Rehabilitation Research in Oxford involves providing assistance to Professor Sallie Lamb and the wider group, including financial planning, reporting and communications.
+I support our work with the Oxford Collaboration for Leadership in Applied Health Research and Care (CLAHRC), acting as Theme 2 Manager.